karalus/esb0-utils/README.md

 - HTTP check alive test for JBoss Cluster setup with Apache mod_cluster
 - Get state of JMSConnections in order to detect outages
 - Get state of all JMSConsumers
+- Beautify or canonicalize XML
 - Provide rudimentary MBean API support (get & set attributes, list all attributes, invoke operations) via JSON.
 Can be used in a (admin) REST service.
+- HTTP connection test for checking connectivity before actually using a service provider (e.g. after deployment to check for firewall issues).